KyleKulas/lighthouse_data_notes/README.md

 # Kyle's Notes

-This repository contains all of the notes taken by [Kyle Kulas](https://github.com/KyleKulas) for the [Lighthouse Labs](http://www.lighthouselabs.ca)
+This repository contains all of the notes taken by [me](https://github.com/KyleKulas) for the [Lighthouse Labs](http://www.lighthouselabs.ca)
  Data Science Bootcamp.
 These are my personal notes and are a work in progress.
 A lot of the code in here is messy, contains errors, and may not follow good coding practices.

 ## Table of Contents